ranifand/project2/README.md

 # New Project

-This project created from local
+This project is created from local system.
+By Rani Fand.